The Bankrate promise

 Savers looking to maximize their earnings will want to pay close attention to the Fed’s terminal rate.
-It might indicate when yields have hit their ceiling.
+It might indicate when yields will hit their ceiling.
 Yields on certificates of deposit (CD) with maturities of one year or longer have already peaked and are bound to start drifting lower once it’s clear the Fed has officially stepped to the sidelines.

-Borrowers will be holding their breath for that moment, especially would-be homebuyers who have been priced out of an already pricey housing market long before officials first started hiking rates at a breakneck pace.
-The 30-year fixed-rate mortgage has more than doubled in 2022, hitting a 20-year high of 7.12 percent on Oct.
+Borrowers will certainly be holding their breath for that moment, especially would-be homebuyers who have been priced out of an already expensive housing market long before officials first started hiking rates at a breakneck pace.
+The 30-year fixed-rate mortgage more than doubled in 2022, hitting a 20-year high of 7.12 percent on Oct.
 28. It’s since fallen to 6.52 percent as of May 3, according to Bankrate data.

-But mortgage rates certainly don’t have to wait for the Fed’s word to start falling.
+The drop illustrates that mortgage rates certainly don’t have to wait for the Fed’s word to start falling.
 Influencing the key home loan even more than the Fed is the 10-year Treasury yield.
-That key rate and then the 30-year fixed-rate mortgage could fall like dominoes if investors turn attention away from surging inflation — and instead start to fret about a recession.
+That key rate and then the 30-year fixed-rate mortgage could fall like dominoes if investors turn to thinking inflation has peaked — and instead, start to fret about a recession or a credit crisis.

 A Bankrate survey of economists showed a 64 percent chance of a recession at some point in 2023.